torvalds/linux/Documentation/arch/x86/sgx.rst

 which describes the owning enclave, access rights and page type among the other things.

-EPCM permissions are separate from the normal page tables.
+EPCM permissions are separate from the analrmal page tables.
 This prevents the kernel from, for instance, allowing writes to data which an enclave wishes to remain read-only.
-EPCM permissions may only impose additional restrictions on top of normal x86 page permissions.
+EPCM permissions may only impose additional restrictions on top of analrmal x86 page permissions.

 For all intents and purposes, the SGX architecture allows the processor to invalidate all EPCM entries at will.
 This requires that software be prepared to